yoga retreats sri lanka

 "Our mission is to create a home away from home for many people, particularly young travellers,

 so they can feel safe and loved for a few precious days."

 We try to reduce our waste by composting, avoiding single-use plastic and making a water refill station available to guests.
 We are always learning and adapting new ways to be come eco-friendly.

 The hotel directly supports 10 local families and have many others who rely on tourism like shop keepers and trekking guides.
 We do not discriminate against ethnicity, caste or religion.

 All meals we serve are vegetarian, mostly sourced from the village market or our backyard.
-Plant-based food help to reduce our carbon footprint and nourish you for the retreat.
+Plant-based food helps to reduce our carbon footprint and nourishes you for the retreat.

-We use solar energy to power all the geysers and outdoor lights.
+We use solar energy to power all outdoor lights.
 Our rooms don't have AC because we believe it's not necessary in the cool mountains and wastes energy.

 Farm-to-table is always our goal.
 We grow our own coffee, fruit, and veggies.
 We also shop at the local market and try to utilise all the edible plants in our environment.

 You will meet Rocky & Whitey, our rescue dogs that live here.
 We get our eggs from Pushba, who keeps the chickens at her house and we don't serve any meat, chicken or fish on the property.